Phosphate remover: How to remove phosphates from a reef tank

-THe next thing you’ll add to the tank, the decor, can also be a source of phosphate.
+The next thing you’ll add to the tank, the decor, can also be a source of phosphate.
 Live rock, reef bones, coral skeletons, coral sand and coral gravel can all, also be a source of phosphate.
-They were of course once live corals which contained phosphate, so by placing their dead skeletons in your tank they may degrade and release phosphate over time.
+They were of course once live corals which contained phosphate, so by placing their dead skeletons in your tank they may degrade and release phosphate into saltwater aquariums over time.

 Find out if your intended decor is leaching phosphate by soaking it in pure RO water.
 Test the water before and after soaking to see if the phosphate level goes up.
 If it does, you need to continue soaking that decor, and use a phosphate removal resin to halt that leaching, before you add it to the tank.
 Or find alternative, phosphate free decor, as if you don’t, algae will start to grow on the phosphate rich decor surfaces as soon as you light the tank and fill it with water.

 The next source of phosphate is from fish and coral food.
 The juice from frozen food is often loaded with phosphate, but it can be rinsed under the tap in a net before feeding, helping to keep phosphate down.
 Feed sparingly as overfeeding and uneaten food will also be a source of phosphate.
-Dead fish, inverts, corals and algae will also be a source of phosphate, so remove them immediately if you see any, to help prevent algae growth.
+Dead fish, inverts, corals, organic waste and algae will also be a source of phosphate, so remove them immediately if you see any, to help prevent algae growth.

 Phosphate control is critical to setting up a new reef tank correctly, as you need to keep levels consistently low from the start, and good water quality overall.
-The easiest and most common way to control phosphate is with granular ferric oxide, a phosphate removal resin, and the most common one of those is Rowaphos.
+The easiest and most common way to control phosphate is with granular ferric oxide, a phosphate removal resin, and the most common phosphate remover is Rowaphos.
 This black/brown substance comes with a net bag, and you put it in the bag, then somewhere in your reef tank, in an area of high flow.
 This could be inside a filter or in a sump.
 Use the right amount of Rowaphos for your tank and it will absorb phosphate until its spent, and you change this chemical media on a monthly basis, replacing with new.